51 Great Online Resources for History Teachers

 - Civil Rights Movement in North Carolina - The North Carolina Digital Collections from the State Library of North Carolina and the State Archives of North Carolina

 The National Archives is an independent agency of the United States government responsible for maintaining and documenting government and historical records.
 The National Archives has been a resource for historians since its creation in 1934.
-The Archives has some resources available for teachers, but the DocsTeach.org is probably the useful and readily accessible feature for teachers.
+The Archives has some resources available for teachers, but the DocsTeach.org is probably the most useful and readily accessible feature for teachers.
 DocsTeach.org is designed for educators to help them connect with the Archives resources.

 BBC History site focuses on short interactive stories that mix charts, videos, pictures, and text boxes.
 The interactives are useful for teaching subjects quickly, but they lack the depth of other sites on this list.
 Regardless, the interactives are fun and entertaining.
 Here's a link to an interactive on The London Blitz.